pixelstorm/coding_guidelines_custom_builds/README.md

 1. No “cowboy coding”.
 All code and design changes are carried out on a testing server first before implementing on a live website.
 1. Develop locally
 1. We use bourbon and neat not bootstrap
+1. We use inline svgs for icons and logos
 1. All code is to be modular and deployed to github for reuse.
 1. if its just a snippet of code for wp then upload it to the wp snippets repo.
 We also have a snippets repo for woocommerce and gravity form snippets.
 1. Deploy to the client’s staging server